Benefit fraud is a crime that costs UK taxpayers millions of pounds every year.

 - People not reporting that a partner, relative, friend or lodger is living at or has left their property.

-- People not reporting us that they or another member of their household are working, or that their hours of work and/or earnings have increased.
+- People not letting us know that they or another member of their household are working, or that their hours of work and/or earnings have increased.

-- People not declaring all their savings/investments or that they own another property or properties.
+- People not telling us that they own another property or properties.

-- People claiming benefit for an address they are subletting, not living at or after they have moved out.
+- People claiming benefit for an address they are subletting to someone else or, not living at.
 This type of fraud could happen with the help and involvement of the landlord or other tenants.
 If the address concerned is a Council property, then this might also be a case of Tenancy Fraud.

 - People claiming benefit in respect of an illness or disability which they do not have or which has improved since they made their claim.